 Memory care patients and their loved ones can also explore Madison’s natural beauty together.
 Stroll through Picnic Point on Marsh Loop Trail, the UW arboretum, and Howard Temin Lakeshore Path, for a start.
 You can also visit some of Madison’s many accessible outdoor parks like Washington Manor Park, Vilas Henry Park, and Warner Park.
 Here you’ll find plenty of peaceful outdoor space to enjoy a quiet stroll with your loved ones, sit and watch the people, or just take in the fresh air.

-Azura Memory Care of Stoughton, The Waterford at Fitchburg and Kettle Park Senior Living are the top-rated Memory Care facilities near Madison, WI.
+The Waterford at Fitchburg, Azura Memory Care of Stoughton and Kettle Park Senior Living are the top-rated Memory Care facilities near Madison, WI.
 These Memory Care facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 Browse A Place for Mom’s listings for memory care in Madison, Wisconsin, to take a virtual tour.
 Our local senior living experts can arrange for a live tour of these communities as well.